• Skip to primary navigation

 While they are very small and, unlike other seeds, have no real ‘shell’, their 'seedy' appearance may not be most desirable thing to use in some recipes.
 Chia seeds can also be ground and added to flour blends although grounding is not required for their ‘binding’ to take effect.
 (The picture above shows chia seeds and then ground chia seeds.)

-It is also worth noting that they have a very mild, nutty flavor which generally does not alter the overall taste of the food items they are added to.
+It is also worth noting that they have a very mild, nutty flavor which generally does not alter the overall taste of the final product.

-Flax seeds are far more common than their chia counterparts.
+For some readers, flax seeds are more common than their chia counterparts.
 While we tend to associate them with baking, flax seeds are healthy too.

 In gluten-free baking, ground flax seeds do a great job of binding ingredients together and mimicking that desirable ‘gluten effect’ by adding moisture and softness to your baking.